austin-stocks/python/Readme/CANSLIM_Readme.txt

 	Our proprietary price and volume formula shows if a stock is under accumulation (buying) or distribution (selling) in the last 3 months.
 A=buying, E=selling.

+5/14/2020 - IBD Beginners Webinar -
+Take a couple of minutes to read the Big Picture everyday This looks like a V-Shaped recovery - they have a history of running into trouble.
+Not every follow through day works

+They will talk about Stock Lists
+IBD Stock Lists
+	Long Term Leaders
+	IBD 50
+	Sector Leaders
+	Big Cap 20

+Stoks on the move and what funds are buying

 Track the indcies over - atleat - a running 20 day period - That is what Charlotte does.